Retry Mechanism

 Smart Retries

-Automatically retry on network errors, timeouts, and 5xx status codes
+Automatically retry on network errors, timeouts, and retryable status codes (429, 5xx)

 Configurable